 Situation Lead/ATCO/ASM ATGS Airtanker not IA rated.
-Required MAFFS MAFFS Endorsed Lead/ASM VLAT VLAT Endorsed Lead/ASM When requested by airtanker, ATGS, Lead, ATCO, or ASM Required Required Foreign Government airtankers Required if no ATGS Required if no Lead/ATCO/ASM Multi-engine airtanker: Retardant drops conducted between 30 minutes prior to, and 30 minutes after sunrise, or 30 minutes prior to sunset to 30 minutes after sunset.
-Required if no Lead/ATCO/ASM Single Engine Airtanker (SEAT): SEATs are required to be "on the ground" by $\frac{1}{2}$ hour after sunset.
-See level 2 SEAT requirements See level 2 SEAT requirements Level 2 SEAT requirements: Level 2 rated SEAT operating over an incident with more than one other tactical aircraft on scene.
-Required if no ATGS Required if no Lead/ATCO/ASM Retardant drops in congested/ urban interface areas.
-Order May use if no Lead/ATCO/ASM Periods of marginal weather, poor visibility, or turbulence.
+Required MAFFS MAFFS Endorsed Lead/ASM VLAT VLAT Endorsed Lead/ASM When requested by airtanker, ATGS, Lead, ATCO, or ASM Required Required Foreign Government airtankers Required if no ATGS Required if no Lead/ATCO/A SM Multi-engine airtanker: Retardant drops conducted between 30 minutes prior to, and 30 minutes after sunrise, or 30 minutes prior to sunset to 30 minutes after sunset.
+Required if no ATGS Required if no Lead/ATCO/A SM Single Engine Airtanker (SEAT): SEATs are required to be "on the ground" by 1⁄2 hour after sunset. ments See level 2 SEAT requirements Level 2 SEAT requirements: Level 2 rated SEAT operating over an incident with more than one other tactical aircraft on scene.
+Required if no ATGS Required if no Lead/ATCO/A SM Retardant drops in congested/ urban interface areas.
+Order May use if no Lead/ATCO/A SM Periods of marginal weather, poor visibility, or turbulence.
 Order Order

-\ The chart above does not apply to Night Aviation Operations.
+^{} The chart above does not apply to Night Aviation Operations.
 Airtanker dispatch, use the official sunrise, start-up, cutoff, and sunset times of the Airtanker Base nearest the fire.